jnaidu/IoTGitBook/obtaining_oauth_20_token.md

 # OAuth 2.0 Authorization
 Covisint uses the OAuth 2.0 for authentication and authorization of the Covisint APIs.
-OAuth 2.0 is a protocol designed to let third party applications authenticate to perform actions as a user, without getting the user's password.
+OAuth 2.0 is a protocol designed to let third party applications authenticate to perform actions as a user, without having to obtain the user's password.
 For application-only authentication, Covisint’s implementation is based on the Client Credentials Grant flow of the OAuth 2 specification.

 At a high-level, all applications go through the following basic steps to access a Covisint API using OAuth 2.0.